Michal-Atlas/DawnStorm/system/index.md

 **Regeneration** - The creature regains X Body resources at the start of its turn.

-**Armor/Mindlock/Beloved** - Expending the `Body/Soul/Influence` resource is always reduced by said amount.
-May specify a source that nullifies this protection.
+**Natural Armor/Mindlock/Beloved** - Expending the `Body/Soul/Influence` resource is always reduced by said amount.
+May specify a source in parentheses that nullifies this protection.

 **Fly** - Describes Fly Speed

 **Sense** - Always knows about all movement within a certain radius.
 It can feel generally what kind of creature it is.

+**Skilled** - You subtract 1 from your roll

+**Master** - You subtract 2 from your roll

 **Nightvision** - Does not suffer from lack of proper lighting.

-**Recharge** - You roll a D6 and if it's at least X the ability is ready to use again.
+**Recharge** - You roll a D6 and if it's less than X the ability is ready to use again.
-Lower X by one each turn.

 **Immunity** - The stated source cannot cause the creature to expend resources.